Deported Illinois Army veteran officially becomes US citizen, allowed to stay in Chicago

 In August, Illinois Gov. JB Pritzker pardoned Perez, allowing him to appeal his case and return home to his parents and two children.

 Perez served in the U.S. Army Special Forces and was deployed to Afghanistan twice in the wake of the 9/11 attacks.
-He returned with severe post-traumatic stress disorder, which he said lead to a drug addition.
+He returned with severe post-traumatic stress disorder, which he said led to a drug addiction.

+"It's just unbelievably that the United States would deport somebody who went to war to defend this country," said supporter Sara Walker.

 RELATED: Citizenship denied for Illinois Army veteran fighting deportation

 Perez said he's been waiting for years for this day, and so has his family.

-"It took a whole lot of work and a whole lot of praying, and unimaginable stuff that went behind closed doors, behind the scenes," Perez said Friday.
-"I'm here now, and thank you, every single one of you."
+In an 11th hour approval, Perez took the oath he's waited his whole life for.

+"It was just something that came from the heart and naturally," he said.
+"It's always been here.
+I always said I fought for the country, I fought for the flag, and I fought for the Constitution, and today the Constitution responded by saying 'Welcome home.'"

 RELATED: Deported veteran Miguel Perez Jr. describes ordeal